ezeon69/Final_Project/README.md

 Dungeon

--will be text based

--simple graphics like one letter representing the player, monster or tiles
+-will be drawn in processing, where the dungeon text file is read in and "translated" to tiles

+-blue : room
+ red : cooridor
+ yellow : rogue
+ pink : monster

 -dimension of NxN